priyanshvibhu/midas-backend/README.md

 View Stripe Dashboard
 1. Log in to your Stripe Dashboard.
-2. In the Dashboard, you should see information related to the payments made using the application.
+2. In the Dashboard, you should see information related to the user.

 Additional Notes
 1. Make sure your Stripe account is in test mode, and you are using test API keys.